The Final Fantasy Legend: Versions and re-releases

-Reception
+Reception and legacy

-The Final Fantasy Legend is Square's first game to sell over a million copies; the Game Boy version alone shipped 1.37 million copies worldwide (1.15 million in Japan) as of March 31, 2003.
+The Final Fantasy Legend is Square's first game to sell over a million copies; the Game Boy version alone shipped 1.37 million copies worldwide (1.15 million in Japan) as of March 2003.
 Square quickly released two sequels for the Game Boy, and marketed subsequent SaGa games on other video game consoles.
 The one-eyed monster featured on the Japanese box art later became the series' mascot, appearing in the sequel as a character named "Mr. S".
 Game Freak founder Satoshi Tajiri cited the game's influence behind the Game Boy Pokémon series, stating it gave him the idea that the system could handle more than action games.

 Upon release, Makai Toushi Sa·Ga was acclaimed by Japanese critics.
-Famitsu awarded the game an overall score of 35 out of 40.
-Among its panel of four reviewers, three gave it 9 out of 10, while one gave it 8 out of 10.
-This made it one of their two highest-rated games of 1989, along with Ys I & II.
+In Famitsu, two reviewers complimented that the game really suited the Game Boy, while two wished it was expanded upon and released for the Famicom.
+It was one of their two highest-rated games of 1989, along with Ys I & II.
 It entered the Famitsu Platinum Hall of Fame, being one only seven games up until 1989 to have received a score of at least 35 or above from Famitsu.

 Western critics gave mostly positive reviews upon its initial release.
 Author Jeff Rovin heavily praised the title in the book How to Win at Game Boy Games, citing the thorough manual and considering the game a "masterful achievement for the Game Boy unit, and a superlative game of [its] kind", though not as complex as The Legend of Zelda.
 In May 1991, Nintendo Power named the game the third all-around best Game Boy game of the previous year, and in September 1997 they ranked it 70th on their list of the "Top 100" games to appear on a Nintendo system, stating that it had "stayed true to the Square Soft tradition".
 The Chicago Tribune in 1991 called the game "a little slow in spots, but, like Final Fantasy, worth your patience", and a "good quest".
 The newspaper gave the game ratings of 8 out of 10 and 7 out of 10.
-German gaming magazine Power Play gave the game a score of 78%, and praised it for showing potential for the Game Boy as the first role-playing game on the platform.
+German gaming magazine Power Play wrote that they had been waiting for a portable role-playing game and found it unbelievable that the programmers managed to get so much in a game style that was normally only found on large home computers.
+He found that the combat system did not have the depth of an Advanced Dungeons & Dragons game, but hardly found that to be a serious problem.